rackerlabs/docs-core-infra-user-guide/cloud_preprod/stack.rst

 install specific software in addition to the operating system.
 To do that through the Cloud Control Panel, choose "Create Stack" rather than "Create Server", then choose a template describing the software you want to install.
-We frequently expand the list of templates; as of February 19, 2015, these templates are available:
+We frequently expand the list of templates; as of April 20, 2015, these templates are available:

+: raw:: html
+  :file: stacks-from-control-panel.html

 ..
 This list is from the control panel; another version is in the Knowledge Center,